yungSoftware/roblox-2016-source-code/README.md

 4. Rename the folder to **Trunk2016**
 5. Create an environment variable in system variables named **CONTRIB_PATH** and set the path to: ``C:\Trunk2016\Contribs``
 6. Now you need **Libraries aka.
 Contribs**, You can borrow it from my [Discord Server](discord.gg/rVrYHdrbsp)
-   * You should any admins in the server for the access since its private, the **Contribs** should be in a channel named: #roblox-2016-source-code
+   * You should ask any admins in the server for the access since its private,
+   * the **Contribs** should be in a channel named: #roblox-2016-source-code
    * After you get the **Dependencies.7z** file, do these steps:
        1. Create a new folder named **Contribs** inside **Trunk2016**
        2. Extract the **Dependencies.7z** contents to that new folder
-       3. Open **setfolders.bat** and choose which folder you want to get set the files
+       3. Open **setfolders.bat** and choose which folder you want to get set the files.
 8. Enter the **Client_2016.sln** Solution inside Trunk2016 Folder with **Visual Studio 2022**
 9. Change the solution configuration to **ReleaseStudio**
    * **ReleaseRCC** if you want to build **RCCService**